xdbchain/xbdchain-quickstart/README.md

 #### `--pubnet`

-In public network mode, the node will join the public, production Stellar network.
+In public network mode, the node will join the public, production XDB CHAIN network.

-_Note: In pubnet mode the node will consume more disk, memory, and CPU resources because of the size of the ledger and frequency of transactions.
-If disk space warnings occur and the image is being used on a Docker runtime that uses a VM, like that of macOS and Windows, the VM may need to have its disk space allocation increased._
+_Note: In pubnet mode the node will consume more disk, memory, and CPU resources because of the size of the network history and frequency of transactions._

 #### `--futurenet`

 In test network mode, the node will join the network that developers use while developing software.
-Use the [XDB CHAIN Laboratory](https://laboratory.xdbchain.com/#?network=futurenet) to create an account on the futurenet network.
+Use the [XDB CHAIN Laboratory](https://laboratory.xdbchain.com/#?network=futurenet) to create an account on the FutureNet network.

 #### `--local`